 16.2.1 An application to become a judge may be obtained from the Association.
 A prospective judge must attend an NRCHA Judges Seminar.
 And upon passing the testing requirements as set forth by the Judges Committee will have their name added to the Judges list.
 16.2.2 The applicant must be at least twenty-one (21) years of age and be a member in good standing of the Association prior to applying for approval as a judge.

+16.2.3 Approved judges must be current NRCHA members.
+Judges must have held an NRCHA membership for at least one year prior to being listed as an approved judge.

-- 16.2.3 Approved judges must be current NRCHA members. - 16.2.4 Judges in good standing, shall at times, be given a written test to keep them familiar with new rules or changes. - 16.2.5 The applicant shall be required to pass a written test with a score of 80% or above and video test with a score of 70% or above on each phase of the video test. - 16.2.6 It is recommended that Judges complete the attendance requirements at functions prescribed by the Judges Committee. - 16.2.7 A judge with a questionable judging record may be asked to attend a judging seminar and/or test as deemed by the Judges Committee or the Director of Judges. - 16.2.8 Judges will be classified based on experience and judging record.
-The classification system is as follows: - 16.2.8.1 "AAAA" Judge: AAAA Judge is the highest rating and is eligible to judge any Major Event.
+16.2.4 Judges in good standing will be required to take an an-nual renewal test to keep them familiar with new rules or changes.

+16.2.5 The applicant shall be required to pass a written test with a score of 80% or above and video test with a score of 70% or above on each phase of the video test.

+16.2.5.1 After attending an NRCHA Judge's Seminar and passing the Judges Exam - both written and video, the qualified applicant may apply for their NRCHA Judges Card to be approved by the NRCHA Judges Committee.

+16.2.6 It is recommended that Judges complete the attendance requirements at functions prescribed by the Judges Committee.

+16.2.7 A judge with a questionable judging record may be asked to attend a judging seminar and/or test as deemed by the Judges Committee or the Director of Judges.

+16.2.8 Judges will be classified based on experience and judging record.
+The classification system is as follows:

+16.2.8.1 "AAAA" Judge: AAAA Judge is the highest rating and is eligible to judge any Major Event.
 A 4A judge must be an active, experienced, knowledgeable NRCHA Judge.
 They must judge by the rules and use their score sheets correctly.
 (This helps the exhibitors understand their scores).